BayatGames/BinaryFormatter/README.md

 # BinaryFormatter

-Easy, Fast and Lightweight Binary Formatter.
-(Serializer and Deserializer)
+BinaryFormatter is an Fast, Lightweight Binary serialization/deserialization library for Unity projects.